symfony/symfony-docs/book/page_creation.rst

     }

-With the ``registerBundles()`` method, you have total control over which bundles are used by your application (including the core Symfony bundles).
+With the ``registerBundles()`` method, you have total control over which bundles are used by your application (including the core Symfony2 bundles).

 .. tip::